BH 162 : Effective Helping Skills I

 Course Description

-Focus is on skills of interacting with people both verbally and non-verbally, as well as the ethical and cultural underpinnings to helping and interviewing.
-Emphasis placed on understanding and application of the principles of reflective listenting.
-Significant concentration on practicing skills with peers.
+Focuses on skills of interacting with people both verbally and non-verbally, as well as the ethical and cultural underpinnings to helping and interviewing.
+Emphasis placed on understanding and application of the principles of reflective listening.
+A large portion of this class is dedicated to skill development based on material covered in class and requires small group lab work.

 Course learning outcomes